boneskull/skwrd/README.md

     > `Failed to submit form!`

-    ...and a stacktrace.
-And the process will exit with code 1.
+    ...and the process will exit with code 1.

 ## You might consider...